abdelrahmanbadr/Business-Days/readme.md

 3- Calculate business days from the initial day and the delay then return the business date , weekendDays and holidayDays.

 4- Transform the data to the required response.

+5- For more info about the domain https://upsource.scratchpay.com/snippets/12
 #### Notes:
 1- To add more holidays, you can add them in storage/data/holidays.json because it only include usa holidays for 2019 and 2020 only.